 Enrollment in ELL

 Parents complete a Home Language Survey (HLS) at the school when they register their student.
 If the parent indicates that the student’s primary language is something other than English, the student is referred for an English proficiency assessment.
 The student is given the Washington English Language Proficiency Assessment (WELPA).
 This test checks a student’s overall ability to communicate and understand English through speaking, listening, reading and writing.
 A certified ELL teacher or trained WELPA proctor administers the test.
 If a student scores at Level 1, 2 or 3, he/she is eligible for transitional/bilingual services.

 Schools with ELL programs

-The English Language Learner (ELL) program is offered at a limited number of schools.
-Students are placed at a school as close as possible to their neighborhood school.
+The English Language Learner (ELL) program is offered at all elementary schools and designated middle schools and high schools.
+Middle school and high school students attend a school as close as possible to their neighborhood school.

 |ELL Services are Offered at the Following Schools:|

 ||All elementary schools have ELL services|

 These Web sites offer more information for parents and others interested in English Language Learner services.

 Center for Research on Education, Diversity, and Excellence (CREDE)